ncats-translator/RFC/README.md

 1. Read the [foundational document to the DT-RFC process](#background).
 Your group’s DT-RFC should align with the principles and roles therein.
-2. Create a written draft your DT-RFC as a Google Doc and set the Google Doc Sharing Status as "Anyone with the link can comment"
+2. Create a written draft your DT-RFC as a Google Doc and set the Google Doc Sharing Status as "Anyone with the link can comment".
 	a.
-The location of the DT-RFC document folder will be provided by DT project management staff
+The location of the DT-RFC document folder will be provided by DT project management staff.
 3. Except for the header, the format of the DT-RFC Google Doc is not prescriptive and should contain content sufficient for the DT-RFC-Type (defined next) and any supporting information or other documents.
 The DT-RFC header placed at the beginning of the DT-RFC should contain this information:
 	* DT-RFC-# : {NOTE: Leave blank as this will be assigned by DT-RFC-Governance in Step 4 upon initial submission}
 	* DT-RFC-Title :